 The name “Bar-Timaeus” is Aramaic for the “son of Timaeus.”
 Mark provides both the Greek and Aramaic versions of the phrase, and that indicates that his original audience consisted of Greek-speaking Gentiles unfamiliar with Judaism, Aramaic, or the Hebrew language.

 Jesus asked the blind man the same question he previously asked of James and John – “What do you desire me to do?”
 Unlike the two brothers, Bar-Timaeus did not ask for power or position, only to be restored to his full humanity.
 And unlike the preceding incident, the “Son of Man” granted this man’s request.

 “Son of David” was a messianic title.
 When demons identified Jesus as the “Son of God” or “messiah,” he silenced them.
-Here, it was the crowds that commanded Bar-Timaeus to keep quiet.
-When they attempted to silence him, in desperation, he cried out all the more.
+But here, it was the crowds that commanded Bar-Timaeus to remain silent when he cried “son of David!”
+But he only cried out all the more.

 In response, Jesus told him that his faith had “has saved you.”
 Noteworthy is how the text describes him as “saved” rather than “healed.”
 This suggests his physical AND spiritual restoration.

 At the beginning of the story, the blind man was sitting “beside the way,” marginalized and sidelined by society.
 After being made whole, he began to follow Jesus “on the way” to Jerusalem.
 Up until that point, other than demons, only Peter had addressed Jesus with any of the common messianic titles – (Mark 8:29).